archand-ak/angular/aio/content/guide/change-detection.md

 In this guide, you’ll learn how to control and optimize the change detection mechanism by skipping parts of your application and running change detection only when necessary.

-Watch this video if you prefer to learn more about performance optimizations in a media format:
+Watch this video if you prefer to learn more about performance optimizations in a media format(Pravin):

 <div class="video-container">